 London Deep explores themes about the environment and the relationships between kids and grown ups, which your pupils can develop further in their own stories.
 Alternatively they might like to write full on sci-fi epics featuring aliens, vampires, ghosts or weird creatures from their imaginations.

-In 2012 I was commissioned by the Shakespeare's Birthplace Trust to get students writing poetry and prose inspired by Shakespeare's plays.
+I was commissioned by the Shakespeare's Birthplace Trust to get students writing poetry and prose inspired by Shakespeare's plays.